Clique trees of infinite locally finite chordal graphs: Introduction

 Classic characterisations~\cite{Blair_Peyton__AnIntroductionToChordalGraphsAndCliqueTrees__IVMA_1993} of clique trees of finite chordal graphs relate various properties of a clique tree to minimal vertex separators of the original graph, or demand maximality with respect to particular edge weights in the clique graph, or describe properties of paths in the tree, among others.
-They contain obstacles to immediate extension to the infinite case, though.
-Either their range is unbounded, or the conditions overlap, or the proof depends on the finite setting or they make no sense at all in an infinite setting (like maximality with respect to edge weights).
-In section~\ref{sec_classic_characterisations}, we extend several classic characterisations or sensible versions thereof to the infinite case.
-In section~\ref{sec_min_sep}, we show the aforementioned connection between minimal separators and clique families and prove that the reduced clique graph of a locally finite graph is the union of all clique trees.
-This extends a result from~\cite{Galinier_Habib_Paul__ChordalGraphsAndTheirCliqueGraphs__LNCS_1995} to infinite graphs.\\
+They contain obstacles to an immediate extension to the infinite case, though.
+Either their range is unbounded, or the conditions overlap, or the proof depends on the finite setting or they make no sense at all in an infinite setting (such as maximality with respect to edge weights).
+Often these obstacles can be overcome by passing to suitable local conditions, i.e.\ conditions depending only on finitely many vertices or edges.
+The partition of the edge set allows us to do that.
+Consequently, in Section~\ref{sec_classic_characterisations}, we extend several classic characterisations or sensible versions thereof to the infinite case.